SteveBarnett/Remixing/_thinking/the-spectrum-of-awareness.md

 - Get into a comfortable position.
 Adjust your posture a little.
 - Close your eyes, on have your gaze downwards and gentle.
-- If you notice any tightness or discomfort, invite yourself to settle, to be soft, to relax.
+- If you notice any tightness or discomfort, invite yourself to settle, to be soft, to relax, to settle.
 - Take a few deep breaths.

 ## Cool down